Use space to open navigation items

 Applying for a nightclub or extended trading authorisation

-If you are applying for a nightclub or an extended trading authorisation with your on-premises licence you will need to prepare a community impact statement (CIS).
+If you are applying for a nightclub or an extended trading authorisation with your on-premises licence you will need to prepare a Statement of Risks and Potential Effects (SoRPE).

 Licence Conditions Form